Explicit Acyclic Models and (Co)Chain Operations: Using Contractions to Construct Chain Maps

+We first point out some easy consequences of previous results.
+The standard procedure map $\pi \colon N_*(EC) \to M_*$ commutes with contractions by Proposition \ref{6.4} since the domain is a MacLane model.
+Then by Proposition \ref{6.5} (ii), the composition $\pi \circ \phi \colon M_* \to N_*(EC) \to M_*$ is a standard procedure map.
+This also follows from Proposition \ref{6.5} (i) and the formula for $\phi(y_i) \in N_*(EC)$ as a sum of basis generators.
+Next, clearly both $\phi$ and $\pi$ are identity maps in degree 0.
+The formulas for the contraction $h$ of $M_*$, which we will restate below, show $y_i \in Im(h)$.
+Therefore, by the easy induction in the second paragraph of Example \ref{6.1}, $\phi \circ \pi = Id$ must hold, without even knowing the formula for $\pi$.\\

-Simplex generators of $N_*(EC)$ are named by sequences of powers of $T$, but it will be more efficient to just record the exponents and write a $k$-simplex as $(i_0, i_1, \ldots, i_k)$.
+{\bf The Procedure for Computing the Retraction $\bf \pi$.} Simplex generators of $N_*(EC)$ are named by sequences of powers of $T$, but it will be more efficient to just record the exponents and write a $k$-simplex as $(i_0, i_1, \ldots, i_k)$.
 The $i$'s can be arbitrary integers, interpreted modulo $n$.
 The non-degenerate simplices with $i_0 = 0$ form a basis over the group ring $\FF[C]$.
 Of course an equivariant chain map $\pi$ is determined by the standard recursive procedure from its values on these basis simplices.
-But in the recursive determination and the proof that the formula we will give is correct and is a retraction, it is better to explain the value of $\pi$ on all simplices.
-We point out that since $N_*(EC)$ is a MacLane model, Proposition \ref{6.4} applies and we know in advance that the map produced by the standard procedure will be the (unique) equivariant map commuting with contractions.
+But in the recursive determination and the proof that the formula we will give is correct, it is better to explain the value of $\pi$ on all simplices.
+We have already pointed out that we know in advance that the map produced by the standard procedure will be the (unique) equivariant map commuting with contractions.
 That is,

 So, there are two approaches.
 We could out of the blue write down a formula for $\pi$ and observe it is equivariant and commutes with contractions.
 Or we can begin computing the standard procedure map in low degrees and observe how induction continues the procedure to produce a formula in all degrees.
 We will carry out the latter.\\